 Our funding and research have led to many important and exciting discoveries in the battle to beat brain tumours.
-Researchers have identified genes that are linked to the development of tumours, identified new drug targets and organised clinical trials to test new treatments in patients.
-We know that brain tumours are complex and we have a long way to go, but every discovery brings us closer to defeating this disease.
+We know that brain tumours are complex, but every discovery brings us closer to defeating this disease.
 With your invaluable support, we are ready to step up the search for a cure.

 "If DD had been diagnosed more quickly, he could have been spared nine brain operations.
 This research and the resulting public HeadSmart campaign will save other children's lives."

 Sacha, HeadSmart champion, whose son DD lost his life to a brain tumour in 2012, aged 16

 changes in tumour cells that lead to therapy resistance

 Dr Daniel Tennant and his team at the University of

 Birmingham have been investigating a new approach to treating grade adult

 gliomas of all grades.
 They have been specifically studying how and why energy

 producers in cells, known as mitochondria, change during tumour growth.